SwiftGraphs/Grape/Sources/Grape/Grape.docc/StateManagementAndEliminatingRedundantRerenders.md

 }
 ```

-Although this introduces boilerplates, `Grape` do benifit from this pattern since its re-evaluation is expensive (especially with large graphs or heavy rich text labels).
+Although this introduces boilerplates, `Grape` do benefit from this pattern since its re-evaluation is expensive (especially with large graphs or heavy rich text labels).

 > This might not always work for other `Observation` based state management.